ACL Chapter 3

 (mapcar #'(lambda (x) (+ x (incf pos))) lst)))

-to point to the rest of the list.
+cdr to point to the first element and the car to point to the rest of the list.
 Define the government versions of the following functions:(a)

-(for lists)(d)
+length (for lists)(d)

-(for lists; no keywords)7.
+member (for lists; no keywords)7.
 Modify the program in Figure 3.6 to use fewer(defun govt-cons (obj1 obj2)

 (let ((lst '(nil . nil)))